855579762735/debian-server/readme.md

 ```
 sudo chmod -R 770 /opt
 ```
-Sets up the directory so that any newly created items will match these permission settings.
+Set up the directory so that any newly created items will match these permission settings aforementioned.
 ```
 sudo chmod +s /opt
 ```

 ### Add Users to Group
-Once everything is ready we can add ourselves and the unprivileged container user to the group, effectively granting them access while maintaining ownership.<br><br>
+Add ourselves and the unprivileged container user to the group, granting them access while maintaining ownership.<br><br>
-Add yourself to the new user group.
+Add yourself to the new group.
 > Logging out and back in or rebooting the computer is required before this takes affect.
 > <br> Don't know who you are? run `whoami` after login.
 ```